ShroudProtocol/ShroudX/SHROUDNODE.md

     ./src/shroud-cli stop

 Step 4.
-In your VPS where you are hosting your ShroudXnode.
+In your VPS where you are hosting your Shroudnode.
 Update config files
 ----------------------
 **4.1.**  Create file **shroud.conf** (in folder **~/.shroud**)